 This course covers the principles of semiconductor devices.
 Energy bands, transport properties and generation recombination phenomena in bulk semiconductors are covered first.
 Junctions between semiconductors and metal-semiconductor will then be studied.
 Equipped with an understanding of the character of physical phenomena in semiconductors, students learn the principles of operation of diodes, transistors, light detectors and light emitting devices.
+Spring

-This course will provide general background for subsequent courses in electronics.
-Spring Prerequisites: AMS 361 or MAT 303 and PHY 127 with Lab 134 or 132 with Lab134 or PHY 142
+Prerequisites: AMS 361 or MAT 303 and PHY 127 with Lab 134 or 132 with Lab134 or PHY 142

-ESE 271 Electrical Circuit Analysis I (4)
+ESE 271 Electrical Circuit Analysis I (3)